 You can finally see it: a sliver of diamond poking out a crack in the rock.
 A crocus breaking through the snow.
-The book you’re writing for your business is emerging after all this time, and you can already see she’s going to be beautiful.
+The nonfiction book you’re writing for your business is emerging after all this time, and you can already see she’s going to be beautiful.

-The Evolution of a Book Draft
+The Balloon-Pattern of a Nonfiction Book Draft

 The natural process of book writing is expansion-release-expansion-release: